-In the domain of metal 3D printing, aluminum is still one of the main materials with tons of applications.
-It’s relative density and versatility make it desirable for many international firms and printing techniques.
+Aluminum is one of the main metal printing materials with tons of applications.
+Its density and versatility make it desirable for many applications.
 Aluminum also has a number of varying forms and alloys that expand its uses.
-As a result, companies are always looking to create far more of these composite forms.
-In this same vein, Russian researchers from NUST MISIS have developed an entirely new strain of high-strength aluminum composites that display the quality level of titanium alloys.
+Russian researchers from NUST MISIS have developed an entirely new strain of high-strength aluminum composites that display the quality level of titanium alloys.

 Titanium’s strength is about six times higher than that of aluminum, but the density of titanium is 1.7 times higher.
 The basis for the composites are nitrides and aluminum oxides that the researchers developed through combustion.

 These aluminum composites are ideal for the aerospace sector.
 While titanium has many desirable qualities that could be useful in the field, fire and explosion hazards of powders make it difficult to implement in 3D printing.
 Although there are many titanium printers, almost none can produce large quantities of it.
 Alumimum, therefore, serves as a great alternative while also being much lighter.

 According to the paper, the research deals with the “production of ultrahigh-purity alumina α-Al2O3 (UHPA, 99.999%) with an oxidation of aluminum (purity 99.7%) granules in 0.1 g/mol aqueous solution of potassium hydroxide with a subsequent hydrochloric acid treatment and calcination of the oxidation product at 1450 °C.”